scoconno/scoconno.github.io/Teaching/Ancient/Assignments/Long1.md

 + Focus only on 57a--84b.
 + Read at least one of the articles listed below.
 Read more if you would find it useful.
 + This is a research essay.
-It must include a proper citations and bibliography.
+It must include proper citations and bibliography.
 + Write 1250-1500 words.
 No more.
 No less.
 + Submit your responses by Mon.
-2/29/2016, @ 1pm.
+2/29/2016 @ 1pm.
 + I will check these submissions for plagiarism.
 If you use material, whether explicitly or implicitly, from any source, you must cite it.

 ### Further Resources